luisra/hotspots/README.md

 # Hotspots of Violent Political Conflict in the African Continent (1997-2010)

 Statistical analysis, based on a random sample of violent political conflict events on the African continent.
 Data sourced from the Armed Conflict Location & Event Data Project [(ACLED)](http://www.acleddata.com/data/).
-The random sample used for this study can be downloaded from [here](https://raw.githubusercontent.com/luisra/hotspots/master/conflictdata.csv).
+The random sample used for this study can be downloaded [here](https://raw.githubusercontent.com/luisra/hotspots/master/conflictdata.csv).

 ## Synopsis